Posted in practice

 A compilation of educated predictions about the future of technology in the church.

-This the JulyAug issue of Church Designer magazine (CDM), the Technology Focal Point column goes plural, to “Focal Points.”
-The reason is because Church Designer has compiled a range of compelling responses from various church design and AVL experts interviewed in recent past issues, asking them where house of worship technology is heading as we move deeper into 2016 and beyond.
+In this installment of Church Designer's Technology Focal Point column, the focal point goes plural, to “Focal Points.”
+The reason is because Church Designer has compiled a range of compelling responses from various church design and AVL experts interviewed in recent past issues, asking them where house of worship technology is heading through time as we approach 2020.

 One question CDM asks in particular each time we sit down with these professionals gives them a chance to look ahead—to be industry visionaries—and to give us their take on which technologies and creative practices will have the most impact on church worship and outreach into the foreseeable future.
 The responses are telling.
 Here, we share them with you.Church Designer: What developments do you think we'll see that will impact acoustics and intelligibility in churches [in 2016 and beyond]?Nick Colleran, Vice President, Acoustics First Corp., Richmond, VA—